Xu Zidong: TV Personality

-First invited by Cao Jingxing to Behind Headlines with Wen Tao in 1998, Xu turned down the offer for fear it would take up too much research time.
-He was soon advised by his wife, former Shanghai TV hostess Chen Yanhua to conduct deeper research before making a decision.
-Xu was invited again by Leung Man-tao in 2000 to 'answer a few research questions'.
+Xu was first invited by Cao Jingxing (曹景行) in 1998 to participate in the Phoenix TV talk show Behind Headlines with Wen Tao(锵锵三人行); however, he declined the offer, prioritizing his academic and teaching responsibilities.
+He was advised by his wife, former Shanghai TV hostess Chen Yanhua to learn more about the program before making a decision.
+In 2000, Xu was invited by Leung Man-tao again to sit in for a "casual chat".
+Xu has since become a frequent guest to the show until its end in 2017.
+Xu, Leung, and the host Dou Wentao were considered the Golden Trio of the program.
 As of 2017, when the show ceased production, he appeared on the show 1313 times, more than any other guests.
-Xu, Leung, and the host Dou Wentao were named the show's 'Iron Triangle'.